anannyasaha/Binary-Expression-tree/README.md

 # Binary-Expression-tree
-Binary expression tree is a way of writing an expression in the form of binary tree.Here expression operators remain in the stem node.And digits remain in the leaf node.We start calculation from the most bottom subtree and move upwards.An example eis given for you.
+Binary expression tree is a way of writing an expression in the form of binary tree.Here expression operators remain in the stem node.And digits remain in the leaf node.We start calculation from the most bottom subtree and move upwards.An example is given for you.
       *
    5     +
       3    2